systemd/systemd/docs/FILE_DESCRIPTOR_STORE.md

 # The File Descriptor Store

-*TL;DR: The systemd service manager may optionally maintain a set of file descriptors for each service, that are under control of the service and that help making service restarts without losing connectivity or context easier to implement.*
+*TL;DR: The systemd service manager may optionally maintain a set of file descriptors for each service.
+Those file descriptors are under control of the service.
+Storing file descriptors in the manager makes is easier to restart services without dropping connections or losing state.*

 Since its inception `systemd` has supported the *socket* *activation*
 mechanism: the service manager creates and listens on some sockets (and similar